duckduckgo/duckduckgo-help-pages/_docs/company/advertising-and-affiliates.md

 </p>

 <p>
     Advertising on DuckDuckGo takes the form of sponsored links that appear above search results.
-Viewing ads is privacy protected by DuckDuckGo and ad clicks are managed by Microsoft's ad network (more info).
+Viewing ads is privacy protected by DuckDuckGo and ad clicks are managed by Microsoft's ad network.
 They look like this:
 </p>

 <p>